Industry

 All existing DRUK certifications and use of the Digital Radio Tick Mark remain valid but it is important to note that core technology certified for TS 103 461 V 1.1.1 will not support new products to be Tick Mark certified after 1 April 2022 as they have not been tested to support alarm announcement capability or on automotive products for Fig 2 label capability and for service following including the ECC capability.

-Please find a link here to detailed guidance notes.
-If you have any questions please either contact the test houses, DTG and Intertek for clarification or email tickmark@digitalradiouk.com
+Further detail is available in the detailed guidance notes here.
+If you have any questions please contact the test houses, DTG and Intertek for clarification or email tickmark@digitalradiouk.com.

-You can download the two versions of the ETSI minimum requirements and test specifications for products and technology below:
+You can download the ETSI minimum requirements and test specifications for products and technology here: ETSI TS 103 461 V 1.2.2

 These documents include: